marţi, 10 martie

 -

 01:00 WOMEX 2018Since 1994, World Music Expo (WOMEX) has been attracting musicians, agents, a great number of press agencies, as well as media companies from all over the world.
 Its main exposition event has been held in various locations throughout Europe, including Berlin, Brussels, Marseille, Stockholm, Seville, Cardiff, and Budapest.
-In 2018, WOMEX was held in Las Palmas, Gran Canaria.
-One of its showcase participants, Lucibela, comes from the island of São Nicolau.
-Her assured, warm voice is shaped by years of assimilation to the sounds of morna and coladeira.
+The 2018 edition of WOMEX was held in Las Palmas, Gran Canaria.
+One of its showcase participants, Mario Batkovic, aims to explore the sonic possibilities of the accordion, without effects or loops, rather through a mutualist symbiotic relationship between man and instrument.
+Challenging, hypnotic, and grandiose, Batkovic’s single-handed symphonic vision is certainly unique.

 -